fangq/mcx/README.txt

 I.  Introduction
 II.
 Requirement and Installation
 III.Running Simulations
 IV.
+Using MCXLAB in MATLAB/Octave
-Using MCX Studio GUI
+V.  Using MCX Studio GUI
-V.  Interpreting the Outputs
 VI.
-Reference
+Interpreting the Outputs
+VII.Reference

 ---------------------------------------------------------------------

 I.  Introduction

-Monte Carlo eXtreme (MCX) is simulation software for modeling photon propagation in 3D heterogeneous turbid media.
-By taking advantage of the multi-core processors and extremely low memory latency of a low-cost graphics card, this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically over 300 times faster than fully optimized CPU-based MC code.
+Monte Carlo eXtreme (MCX) is a fast photon transport simulation software for 3D heterogeneous turbid media.
+By taking advantage of massively parallel computing and extremely low memory latency in a modern graphics processor (GPU), this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically hundreds times faster than a fully optimized CPU-based MC implementation.

-The algorithm details of this software can be found in the Reference [1].
+The algorithm of this software is detailed in the Reference [1].
 A short summary of the main features includes:

 *.
 3D heterogeneous media represented by voxelated array